chriskrycho/newrustacean.com/docs/bonus-7-script.md

 ## Outro -- sponsors and following

 Thanks as always to the sponsors who help make the show possible!
-This month, the sponsors included Chris Palmer, Daniel Collin, Raph Levien, Stephen Murawksi, and Vesa Khailavirta for sponsoring the show this month!
+This month, the sponsors included Chris Palmer, Daniel Collin, Raph Levien, Stephen Murawski, and Vesa Khailavirta for sponsoring the show this month!
 You can see a full list of sponsors in the show notes, and the top tier of sponsors on a dedicated page on the website as well.

 If you're interested in sponsoring the show, you can set up recurring contributions at Patreon.com/newrustacean, or one-off contributions at a variety of other services listed at the show website: newrustacean.com, along with links to the bits I discussed on the episode.